szclsya/sasm/README.md

 + `config.toml`: main config file folder
 + `blueprint`: a list of desired packages.
 You should add all packages you intentionally use in this file
   - `blueprint.d/`: vendored blueprints
-+ `ignorerules`: a list of package naming rules that omakase should not remove
 + `keys/`: stores PGP public keys for repositories

 Here's a basic example of `config.toml`: